Machu Picchu tickets: Frequently Asked Questions

 Machu Picchu Tickets FAQs

-Machu Picchu tickets can be purchased through the official Peruvian government website (www.tuboleto.cultura.pe) or through authorized travel agencies such as boletoperu.pe or ticketmachupicchu.com.
-Both travel agencies are authorized to sell Machu Picchu tickets for the year 2025.
+Machu Picchu tickets can be purchased via the official Peruvian government website (www.tuboleto.cultura.pe), or from authorised travel agencies such as Boleto Peru (boletoperu.pe) or Machu Picchut (machupicchut.com).
+These agencies are authorised to sell tickets for 2026.

 Ministry of Culture Agency, Cusco

-You can buy your Machu Picchu ticket directly at the Ministry of Culture agency in Cusco.
-This agency is located on Calle Garcilaso, near the Main Square and San Francisco Square in Cusco.
+Alternatively, you can purchase your Machu Picchu ticket directly from the Ministry of Culture Agency in Cusco.
+The agency is located on Calle Garcilaso, near the Main Square and San Francisco Square.

-There are several ticket options for visiting Machu Picchu in 2025.
+Several ticket options are available for visiting Machu Picchu in 2026.

 Circuit 1: Panoramic View of Machu Picchu